AlexanderJarvheden/AlexanderJarvheden/README.md

 <h3>In my free time, I enjoy staying up to date with the latest developments in 👨🏻‍💻 technology and 💹 financial markets.
 I am always open to new challenges and opportunities and am excited to see where my studies and interests will take me in the future.</h3>

-- 📚 I’m currently learning: **Database Systems, Computer Organization and Components & Logic for Computer Scientists**
+- 📚 I’m currently learning: **Database Systems, Computer Organization and Components, Logic for Computer Scientists**
 - 📜 Grades: [GPA 4.81](https://github.com/AlexanderJarvheden/AlexanderJarvheden/blob/main/GradesTranscript.pdf)
 - 📫 Email: **jarvh@kth.se**